turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 Share in small groups or in whole group

-1) What are you taking away from this session?

-2) What are the lenses that you need to become more aware of in order to interrupt microaggressions?
+Discusion: What are the lenses that you need to become more aware of in order to interrupt microaggressions?

+### Survey (5 min)
+Please have students complete the Gear Up survey.
+These reflections will take the place of Gear Up Reflections in their portfolio. https://goo.gl/forms/q8b3WbojxsmQoodi1

 ## Resources